Skip Ribbon Commands

 • Ask about what they plan to do during the visit.

-• If your child does not have his or her own cell phone, be sure to have the telephone number of where he or she can be reached.
+• If your child does not have their own cell phone, be sure to have the phone number of where they can be reached.

 • If there is a change of plans, you need to be told.